 You may not have heard of Stanley Clarke, but he’s a huge winner.
-He’s scored 5 Grammy's with 15 total nominations, largely along with Chick Corea in their band Return to Forever.
-He’s arguably the first bass superstar, headlining sold out shows globally and having records reach gold status.
+He’s scored five Grammys with 15 total nominations, largely along with Chick Corea in their band Return to Forever.
+He’s arguably the first bass superstar, headlining sold-out shows globally and having records go gold.

 As seen in the image above, Clarke’s bass playing technique involves an extremely bent wrist to approach the strings like an upright bass.
 This helps him achieve the percussive attack of his slap-n-pop sound.
 His initial goal was to join the Philadelphia Orchestra.
 Good thing that didn’t happen!

 More people have heard Les Claypool’s music than they realize, because he’s been tapped to compose for so many TV shows.
 He’s the madman that wrote the South Park theme song, for instance.
-He’s also the founding, lead musician for the band Primus, where he also contributes lead vocals.
+He’s also the founding member of the band Primus, and serves as the lead instrumentalist and vocalist.

-Trivia Facts: Les Claypool has composed for many TV shows and video games, such as writing the theme songs for South Park and Robot Chicken.
+Trivia: Les Claypool also composed the theme song for Robot Chicken.
 He’s an avid fly fisher.
 He records most of his music himself, self-producing and engineering at his studio at his home the Rancho Relaxo.